 Senior Executive Vice President and Global Marketing Officer, AT&T Inc.

-Previously, Lori served as senior executive vice president, Home Solutions.
-In that role, she led the strategy, marketing and operations for AT&T’s consumer wireline organization.
-This includes IP broadband services, video entertainment, wireline phone, AT&T AdWorks and Customer Information Services.
-Under her leadership, Home Solutions provided more than 34 million customer connections across AT&T’s 21-state footprint, generating more than $22B in annualized revenues, as of 4Q2014.
-That includes 12.2 million AT&T U-verse broadband subscribers and nearly 6 million U-verse TV subscribers in the United States.
+Previously, Lori served as senior executive vice president of AT&T Home Solutions.
+In that role, she led the strategy, marketing and operations for the company’s consumer wireline group.
+That included IP broadband services, video entertainment, wireline phone, AT&T AdWorks and Customer Information Services.
+Under her leadership, Home Solutions provided more than 34 million customer connections across the 21-state AT&T footprint, generating more than $22 billion in annualized revenues.

 Lori has been recognized on many executive leadership lists, including Fortune’s Most Powerful Women in Business, the National Diversity Council’s Top 50 Most Powerful Women in Tech, Fierce Telecom’s Women in Wireline Top 10 Executives, Multichannel Women to Watch, Diversity MBA magazine’s Top 100 under 50 Diverse Executive Leaders, and Dallas Business Journal’s Top Women in Business.